craic/arduino_power/README.md

 # Arduino Power

+** As of 2016/10/07 this is a work in progress - not quite ready for release **

 The [Arduino](https://www.arduino.cc) family of microcontroller boards are incredibly versatile devices for building sensors, robots, and many other uses.